 At this point, we’ve completed our configuration and the VPN Tunnel is ready to be brought up.
 To initiate the VPN Tunnel, we need to force one packet to traverse the VPN and this can be achieved by pinging from one router to another:

-The first ping received a timeout, but the rest received a reply, as expected.
+The first icmp echo (ping) received a timeout, but the rest received a reply, as expected.
 The time required to bring up the VPN Tunnel is sometimes slightly more than 2 seconds, causing the first ping to timeout.

 To verify the VPN Tunnel, use the show crypto session command: